timrobot/SimpleSim/README.md

 ```

 Note that rendering the color and depth frames take a significant amount of time from the simulator, so it will cause step times to increase as well.

+#### Aprilcube Clawbot

+Each of the cube's 6 faces contains one of three apriltags - tag16h5 {12, 13, 14}.
+The cube is 2.56"x2.56"x2.56", however when detecting tags remember that apriltags detect only the inner (black) portion.
+That means that in reality the tag's size parameter should be 2.56 * 3/4.